dzekelid/bounding/_listings/predix/v1collectionscollectionnamespatialquerybboxinteracts-get-openapi.md

 x-collection-name: Predix
 x-complete: 0
 info:
-  title: Predix Dynamic Mapping Returns collection assets in specified bounding box
+  title: Predix Intelligent Mapping Return collection features in specified bounding
+    box
   description: |-
-    Returns all assets in the specified collection whose latest location exist within the specified bounding box.
+    Returns all features in the specified collection that exist fully or partially within the specified bounding box.
 The bounding box is defined by two coordinates in the EPSG:4326 (WGS84) (for further details see http://epsg.io/4326):

     * left (longitude), bottom (latitude)

     * right (longitude), top (latitude)
-    The results can be filtered by including key and value pairs to match in location meta data.
   version: 1.0.0
+host: insights-api.data-services.predix.io
 basePath: /
 schemes:
 - http